Scripture Reference: Exodus 2:11-4:17

 The desert mentioned is west of Midian between the arms of the Red Sea.
 There Moses came to Mount Horeb (Mount Sinai).

-The bush seemed to be on fire, but it was not damaged.
+While on Mount Horeb (Sinai), Mores saw a bush that was on fire, but it was not damaged.
 Moses wanted to get a closer look.
 Moses heard a voice, and it seemed to come right out of that fire!
 He did not know who was calling, but he answered bravely, “Here I am.”
 That meant he was ready to listen.
 The place was holy because God was speaking there.
 Moses had to be very respectful.
 He could go no closer.
 He took off his shoes because he was on holy ground.
 Removing his sandals was a sign of respect for a superior.
 Moses learned who was calling to him.
 God had spoken to Abraham, Isaac, and Jacob hundreds of years ago, but now the same God was talking to Moses himself!
-Moses hid his face because he knew no human being is good enough to face God.
+Moses hid his face because he knew no human being can face God and live.

 God knew how the Israelites were being mistreated, overworked, and whipped in Egypt.
 He was ready to prepare Moses to lead them out of Egypt to a land of their own.
 Moses was to be God’s messenger.
 He was to tell the king of Egypt to let God’s people go, and he was to lead the people to another country.

 Moses was a shepherd in the desert of another land.
 He had no power or influence in Egypt.
 He thought he could not gain freedom for his people.
 Moses could not rescue the people by himself, but with God’s help, he would shape the history of the Israelites.
 God promised that Moses would indeed bring the people out of Egypt.
 Moses would come back to worship at that same mountain where God was speaking to him.
 Then Moses would know that God had sent him and had helped him.